No need to use political terms - ExBulletin

-According to Handoko, friendship only requires good intentions and sincerity.
-This is also part of Indonesian culture that always puts family first.
+Handoko said friendship only requires good intentions and sincerity.
+According to him, it has become Indonesian culture that always puts family first.

-He highlighted the statement of PDIP Secretary General Hasto Kristianto who was not enthusiastic about the planned meeting of the two national figures.
+He referred to PDIP Secretary General Hasto Kristianto's statement that he was not enthusiastic about the planned meeting of the two national figures.
 In fact, Hasto said that Jokowi is expected to meet with officials of the PDI Perjuangan branch before traveling to Megawati.

 “There is no need to create political conditions that would only harm the lives of the people,” he said.